Share this post

 Quantitative Reasoning Section

-• 2 Sections, 20 questions each section
+• 2 Sections, each section 12 and 15 questions respectively

-• 35 minutes per section
+• 21 and 26 minutes per section respectively

 What is a good GRE Score for graduate school assessment?